 Please make sure that what you have found are honey bees by using the following guide:

 - Honey bees are about the same size as a wasp but are usually much duller in colour – if you see a cluster of insects hanging on a branch or fence post this will almost certainly be a swarm of honey bees.
 Honey bees live in perennial nests made of wax comb in a cavity.
 You may see evidence of honey staining on soffit boards or ceilings if the nest has been in place for some years.
-It is usually impossible to recover bees from such locations for health and safety reasons and because of the structural damage that may be caused.
-We will also not destroy honey bee nests, you will need to treat this as a pest control problem – honey bees are not protected do not be put off if you are told this.
+Please note that we do not recover bees from buildings etc. for health and safety reasons and because of the structural damage that may be caused.
+We will also not destroy honey bee nests – you will need to treat this as a pest control problem – honey bees are not protected so do not be put off if you are told this.

 - Bumblebees do not swarm.
 Most people can recognise bumblebees they are much bigger and fewer than honey bees with layer of hairs on their bodies which is usually banded black and yellow (or orange or red) and the traffic at the nest entrance will consist of only a few bees a minute, whereas a busy hive will have almost a cloud of bees at the entrance.
-We will not be able to assist you with a bumblebee problem.
+We will be unable to help you with a bumble bee problem.
 The bees will disappear over winter and are unlikely to return to the same location so if possible enjoy them for the summer.

 - Solitary bees again, do not swarm.
 Since these bees are quite fussy about where they set up their nests, it is not uncommon for many bees to do so in close proximity, and if the conditions are right a large number of nests can mature almost at the same time.
 In this case a large number of bees will be seen crawling about.
 One of the most common is the red mason bee, which can often be seen exploiting holes in brickwork for its nesting site.
 We will be unable to help you with a solitary bee problem.
 Again, if possible, enjoy them.

-If you have looked at the check list and are convinced you have a swarm contact George Durham on 01437 710056.
+If you have looked at the check list and are convinced you have a Honey Bee swarm please contact Jeremy Percy on 07799 698568.